 The Organization places cash, which at times may exceed the federally insured limits, with high credit quality financial institutions to minimize risk.
-Balances at financial institutions exceeded federally insured amounts by \$100 and \$3,719 as of August 31, 2020 and 2019, respectively.
+Balances at financial institutions exceeded federally insured amounts by \$100 as of August 31, 2020.
 The Organization has not experienced losses on such assets.